inspector-apm/youtube-ai-agent/README.md

 Just give you some inspiration.
 You can eventually share your implementation of the Neuron AI forum: https://github.com/inspector-apm/neuron-ai/discussions

-# Introducing Neuron AI PHP framework
+# Introducing the Neuron AI PHP framework
 Neuron is a fantastic PHP package that allows you to create full featured AI Agents in PHP in a few lines of code.
 It definitively fills the gap for AI Agents development between PHP and other ecosystems like Python or Javascript.